Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 • Yarrow (Achillea): Yarrow can be left standing through the winter, as its seed heads provide visual interest and food for birds.

 • Lavender: Pruning lavender in the fall can lead to winter damage.
-It’s best to prune lavender in early spring when you see new growth emerging at the base.
+It’s best to prune lavender in early spring when new growth emerges at the base.

-• Lily of the Valley: Allow the foliage of the lily of the valley to die back naturally in the fall.
+• Lily of the Valley: Let the lily of the valley’s foliage die back naturally in the fall.
 Trimming it too early can weaken the plants.

 • Bleeding Heart (Dicentra spectabilis): The foliage of a bleeding heart can die back in the fall, but it’s generally best to leave it until spring when new growth begins.

 • Hellebore (Lenten Rose): Hellebores retain their attractive evergreen foliage through the winter.
-Prune away any tattered or damaged leaves in the spring.
+In the spring, prune away any tattered or damaged leaves.

 • Coral Bells (Heuchera): Coral bells often have semi-evergreen to evergreen foliage that provides winter interest.
 Wait until spring to remove any dead or damaged leaves.